fabric/fabric/docs/tutorial.rst

 returning a nonzero return value, execution will halt immediately.

-This is typically the desired behavior, but there are many exceptions to the rule, so Fabric provides a ``warn_only`` Boolean setting that, if set to True at the time of failure, causes Fabric to emit a warning message but continue executing.
+This is typically the desired behavior, but there are many exceptions to the rule, so Fabric provides a ``warn_only`` Boolean setting.
+If ``warn_only`` is set to True at the time of failure, Fabric will emit a warning message but continue executing.

 Output controls
 ---------------

 Fabric is verbose by default, allowing you to see what's going on at any given
-moment: it prints out which tasks it's executing, what commands `~fabric.operations.run`, `~fabric.operations.sudo` and `~fabric.operations.local` are running, and the contents of the remote end's standard output and error.
+moment: it prints out which tasks it's executing, what local/remote commands are running, which files are up- or downloading, and the contents of the remote end's standard output and error.

 However, in many situations this verbosity can result in a large amount of output, and to help you handle it, Fabric provides two context managers: